25 Popular Cars For Street Racing

 Chevrolet Camaro

 Chevrolet launched the Camaro in 1966, two years after the Mustang.
 Since then, there has been a wide array of iconic Camaro models, including the Z/28 and ZL1.
-Nowadays, the Camaro is available in multiple trims, with the most potent variant being the Camaro ZL1, which uses a supercharged 6.2-liter V8 engine with 650 horsepower and 650 lb-ft of torque.
-While this would make a great street racer, its $72,100 starting price makes it an option only for wealthier enthusiasts.
+Nowadays, the Camaro line is on its way out, with 2024 being its last production year.
+Available in multiple trims, the most potent variant was the Camaro ZL1 1LE, which used a supercharged 6.2-liter V8 engine with 650 hp and 650 lb-ft of torque.
+It would've made a great street racer, though its $72,100 starting price made it an option only for wealthier enthusiasts.

 Chevrolet Corvette

-Fortunately, all trims are worthy street racers, with the Stingray boasting a naturally aspirated LT2 V8 with 495 horsepower and 470 lb-ft of torque.
+Fortunately, all trims are worthy street racers, with the Stingray boasting a naturally aspirated LT2 V8 with 495 hp and 470 lb-ft of torque.
 This helps it sprint from 0 to 60 mph in 2.9 seconds, run the quarter mile in 11.2 seconds, and reach a 194-mph top speed.
-If the C8's starting price of $68,300 is a bit steep, there are great alternatives, like the C5 Corvette with a 5.7-liter V8 boasting 345 horsepower and 350 lb-ft of torque or the C6 with its LS3 6.2-liter V8 engine with 430 horsepower and 424 lb-ft of torque.
+If the C8's starting price of $68,300 is a bit steep, there are great alternatives, like the C5 Corvette with a 5.7-liter V8 boasting 345 hp and 350 lb-ft of torque or the C6 with its LS3 6.2-liter V8 engine with 430 hp and 424 lb-ft of torque.

 Chevrolet SS